-Total number of women of reproductive age (15 - 49) who are married or in union
+Total number of women of reproductive

 Data are produced by the United Nations Population Division using data from nationally representative surveys including the Demographic and Health Surveys (DHS), the Fertility and Family Surveys (FFS), the CDC-assisted Reproductive Health Surveys (RHS), the Multiple Indicator Cluster Surveys (MICS) and national family planning, or health, or household, or socio-economic surveys.
 Survey data from sources other than the National Statistical system are included when other data are not available.
 The data are taken from published survey reports or, in exceptional cases, other published analytic reports.
 If clarification is needed, contact is made with the survey sponsors or authoring organization, which occasionally may supply corrected or adjusted estimates in response.
 In general, all nationally representative surveys with comparable questions on current use of contraception are included.